 Why Cook in a Hotel Room?

 Pretty much anyone can benefit from cooking some of their meals in their hotel room.
 When cooking in a hotel room, you’ll:

 - Save money- If you buy food in a grocery store and cook it yoursef, you can prepare a decent meal for just a couple of dollars.
 When I travel long term, I like to keep my food budget to less than $10 per day.
 This is an easy budget to stick to if I cook most of my meals myself.
 I’ll share some low cost recipes later on.

-- Avoid unhygenic foods- In some parts of the world, it’s nearly impossible to avoid getting food poisoning or traveler’s diarrhea.
-Food hygiene standards are low in some parts of the world.
+- Avoid unhygenic foods- In some parts of the world, food hygiene standards are low.
+It’s nearly impossible to avoid getting food poisoning or traveler’s diarrhea.
 If you travel long enough, you will get sick from eating contaminated food.
-When you cook your own food, you know that it has been properly washed.
+When you cook your own food in your hotel, you know that it has been properly washed.
 You know that it isn’t undercooked.
-You also know who prepared it.
-You’re far less likely to get sick on your own cooking.
+You also know that it has been stored properly.
+You’re far less likely to get sick.